theIDinside/mdb/README.md

 #### server

 An interface against Midas that instead of taking commands from the commandline, solely takes commands from a socket or some other form of IPC.

+## Dependencies

+Though, I'm trying to keep it as non-dependent on other libraries as possible, to get going and actually get somewhere here in the beginning, I'm going to pull in the following crate:

+- gimli - for reading DWARF.